How do the Codes address climate change?

 Answer to question 3:

-The new Environment objective in the National Model Construction Codes has a “Resources” sub-objective that, so far, addresses excessive use of energy.
+The new Environment objective in Codes Canada publications has a “Resources” sub-objective that, so far, addresses excessive use of energy and excessive use of water.
 It may be expanded in the future.
 This would only happen if extensive consultation with the provinces and territories and other stakeholders provides a broad consensus that such an expansion should occur.
-Such a process is now taking place with respect to the development of a water use efficiency objective and attendant technical requirements.

 Report a problem or mistake on this page